 Stir well to dissolve the sugar.
-Garnish with a lemon slice and serve with a short straw.
+Garnish with a lime slice and serve with a short straw.

-You may substitute fresh lime and white rum if the official ingredients are not available.
+You may substitute fresh lime juice and white rum if the official ingredients are not available.

-There are many varieties but the original uses lemons and cachaça and never vodka.
+There are many varieties but the original uses limes and cachaça and never vodka.

 Good place to try a Caipirinha near The Villages is Ipanema Brazilian Steak House in Ocala.

 "Caipirinha" - (pronounced "ka-pur-een-ya") - Roughly translates to someone from the countryside or a "hillbilly".
 Originated in Brazil and is now its national cocktail.
 Cachaça ("ka-shah-sa") is distilled from fermented sugarcane juice and available in larger liquor stores.
 It's similar to rum but the type of sugar cane used makes it unique.